so-okada/twXiv/README.md

 * 0.0.2

-  * 2020-08-15, added the -c option with some other updates.
+  * 2020-08-15, added the -c option.

+* 0.1.0

+  * 2021-01-31, text counting by twitter-text-parser, replacements by quotes and retweets, and links to research tools.

 ## Author
 So Okada, so.okada@gmail.com, https://so-okada.github.io/